RF-ERP Preliminary Exercises

 • Monitor any times when you feel like you can’t stop.

-• Address any of the problems discussed here and here that are getting in the way.
+• In session, address any of the problems discussed here and here, as well as any justifications, that are getting in the way.

 Exercise 3: Exposure and Response Prevention